 About Yiqian

-I am a second-year PhD student in the Linguistics Department at Harvard, specializing in semantics, pragmatics, and their interfaces.
+I am a second-year PhD student in the Linguistics Department at Harvard, specializing in semantics, pragmatics, and their interfaces with cognition and reasoning.

-Before coming to Harvard, I completed my undergraduate study at Tsinghua University (2020 September – 2024 June), where I built a background in linguistics, philosophical logic, and English literature.
+Background: Before Harvard, I completed my undergraduate study at Tsinghua University (2020–2024) in Beijing, where I built a foundation in linguistics, philosophical logic, English literature, mathematics, and cognitive psychology.
+I am proud to have been part of the Tsinghua Logic community.

 News